 We're the best city in the world to live in

-We’ve thought so for a long time, but now its official; The OECD rated Canberra the best city in the world for well-being in 2014, meaning our residents have the highest quality of life across income, jobs, health, access to services, environment, education, safety, civic engagement and housing.
-For students, we ranked in the Top 25 'Best Student Cities' in the world according to the 2017 QS Best Student City rankings.
+We’ve thought so for a long time, but in 2014 it was made official with the OECD rating Canberra the best city in the world for well-being, meaning our residents have the highest quality of life across income, jobs, health, access to services, environment, education, safety, civic engagement and housing.
+For students, Canberra is rated in the top 25 'Best Student Cities' in the world according to the 2018 QS Best Student City rankings .

 We offer a world class education

 With numerous universities teaching hundreds of programs and thousands of courses, as well as a technical institute and strong public and private schools, we’ve got the educational options you’re looking for.
 Through The Australian National University, the University of Canberra, UNSW Canberra and Canberra Institute of Technology, and campuses of the Australian Catholic University and Charles Sturt University, there's a program to suit all students.

 More on campus accommodation than any other city in Australia

 With over 90% of new undergraduate students offered guaranteed accommodation on campus, we are able to take the stress out of moving to a new city or country.
 By living on campus students become immersed in a diverse and truly multicultural community with great opportunities to make new friends to help the transition to university life.
 In fact, per capita Canberra offers more on-campus accommodation than any other Australian city.

 Commute?
 What commute!

 With so many students living on campus, most enjoy very little commute time travelling to campus or their place of work.
 For those that live off-campus, Canberra offers the shortest commute times in Australia, coupled with an extensive network bike paths all over the city.
 The bus network is fast and reliable, with international students also offered the same discounts as local students on public transport.